pyeventsourcing/eventsourcing/README.md

     * Cassandra stored event repository, using a column family to persist stored events in Cassandra

-* Domain event store class, to save and retrieve domain events as stored events in the stored event repository
+* Domain event store class, serializes and appends new domain events to a stored event repository, and returns domain events recreated from a stored event repository

-    * Storage retries and fallback strategies, to protect against failing to write an event (forthcoming)

 * In-process publish-subscribe mechanism, for in-process domain event propagation to subscriber objects